sannalda/isotv/docs/quantification.md

 # Quantification

-The quantification step involves remapping and quantifying reads to the *de novo* transcriptome.
+The quantification step involves remapping and quantifying transcripts to the *de novo* transcriptome.

 [Minimap2](https://github.com/lh3/minimap2) is first to map the reads to the transcriptome.
 Then, few custom scripts are used to normalize the reads using [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) and calculate TPMs.